aredlavenkat/fluxion-docs/docs/rules/runtime.md

 ## Actions and hooks at runtime

-- **Actions** run after the pipeline matches when `execute` is called.
+- **Actions** run after the pipeline passes when `execute` is called.
 They can mutate the context (mutations are visible to downstream hooks) or trigger side effects.
 - **Rule hooks** execute before and after actions, allowing you to audit or transform results.
-- **Rule set hooks** run once per document and receive the list of matches, making them ideal for shared enrichment or aggregation.
+- **Rule set hooks** run once per document and receive the list of passes, making them ideal for shared enrichment or aggregation.

 The runtime enforces immutability where appropriate—rule definitions, rule sets, and metadata are copied defensively—while contexts remain mutable to support orchestrating state.
 Avoid caching the context outside the evaluation call; treat it as request-scoped.